 - Make strategic portfolio changes, like the 1031 exchange.

-- Stay compliant with regulations.
+- Follow regulations.

 By staying aware of tax laws, you can plan, make smarter financial decisions, and protect your bottom line.
 This allows you to focus on growing your business while staying compliant.